j0holo/simple_blog/README.md

 7. If you want to view the site with demo data execute `$ python setup_server.py database --populate`.
     **WARNING:** The `--populate` option will add two posts and a user.
 Don't use this in production.
-    You can use this user if you don't want to create your own.
+    You can use this user for testing.
 See app/models.py:populate_tables()

 8. Create a new user with `$ python setup_server.py new_user`